qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 .. tip:: **Load database table(s) from the Browser Panel**

- Like simple files, connected database are also listed in the :guilabel:`Browser Panel`.
+ Like simple files, connected databases are also listed in the :guilabel:`Browser Panel`.
 Hence, you can load tables from databases using the Browser: